 SPC Applications.
-In a number of countries in the EU, we have applied for national SPCs in reliance on the EP'355 patent and the EU marketing authorization for Biogen's product Tecfidera[®].
-If these applications are successful, the resultant SPCs will effectively extend the duration of the EP'355 patent, insofar as it covers Tecfidera[®], from October 2025 until January 2029.
-So far, the SPC applications have been granted in Cyprus, France, Greece, Hungary, Ireland, Italy, Luxembourg, Slovenia, Spain and Sweden.
+In a number of countries in the EU, we have applied for national SPCs in reliance on the EP'355 patent and the EU marketing authorization for Biogen's product Tecfidera®.
+If these applications are successful, the resultant SPCs will effectively extend the duration of the EP'355 patent, insofar as it covers Tecfidera®, from October 2025 until January 2029.
+So far, the SPC applications have been granted in Cyprus, France, Greece, Hungary, Ireland, Italy, Latvia, Luxembourg, Slovenia, Spain and Sweden.
 This is possible because the case law of the Court of Justice for the European Union currently allows patent holders to obtain SPCs in reliance on marketing authorizations held by third parties.
 If the case law were to change such that this is no longer a possibility, we would expect any such SPCs granted in our favor to be revoked.
-Further, if an EU national court were to hold (subject to any appeal) that the claims of the EP'355 patent do not cover Tecfidera[®], we would expect the national court to revoke any SPC granted in our favor in that country.
+Further, if an EU national court were to hold (subject to any appeal) that the claims of the EP'355 patent do not cover Tecfidera®, we would expect the national court to revoke any SPC granted in our favor in that country.

 European Patent EP1799196.
 The European patent EP1799196 associated with the Company, or the EP'196 patent, covers, among other things, controlled release compositions that release DMF according to a specific in vitro release profile.
 The patent was granted on June 22, 2016.
 Oppositions to this patent have been filed by third parties with the EPO.
-A hearing has been set for September 18, 2018.
-Final written submissions ahead of this hearing have to be filed by July 18, 2018.
+On September 18, 2018, the EPO revoked the EP'196 Patent following an oral hearing in the opposition proceedings.
+The written decision was received on February 15, 2019 and the two-month deadline to appeal the decision ends on April 15, 2019.

 European Patent Application EP2965751.
-Another key patent application in the EU is EP2965751, formerly EP15166243.4, or the '751 application.
-The '751 application covers, among other things, compositions containing DMF where the daily dosage is 480 to 600 mg and the DMF is released depending on pH.
+Another key patent application in the EU is EP2965751, formerly EP15166243.4, or the EP'751 application.
+The EP'751 application covers, among other things, compositions containing DMF where the daily dosage is 480 to 600 mg and the DMF is released depending on pH.
 The EPO has completed its initial review of this application and issued a negative search report on January 13, 2016.
 We responded to the search report on July 13, 2016.
 A third-party observation was filed on September 20, 2016.
 We responded to the third-party observation on November 16, 2016.
 A negative office action was issued on February 10, 2017, which we understood to have been the result of a clerical error.
 We responded on August 10, 2017 to correct the error.
-The EPO issued a further negative office action on November 17, 2017, which we also understand to be the result of a clerical error.
+The EPO issued a notice of intention to grant this patent on June 26, 2018.
+A request for further processing was granted on March 13, 2019.

 European Patent EP2801354.
 A key patent in the EU is EP2801354, or the EP'354 patent.
-The EP'354 patent covers, among other things, the treatment of MS with 480 mg per day of DMF using a controlled-release composition with particular in vitro dissolution profiles.
+The EP'354 patent covers, among other things, controlled-release compositions that release DMF according to a specific in vitro release profile.
 The patent was granted on February 8, 2017.
 Oppositions to this patent have been filed by third parties with the EPO.
-The deadline for us to file our response to the oppositions is May 14, 2018.
+An oral hearing has been scheduled for May 7, 2019.

 European Patent Application EP2792349.
-Another key patent application in the EU is EP2792349, formerly EP14172396.5, or the '349 application.
-The '349 application covers, among other things, the treatment of MS with 480 mg per day of DMF using controlled-release compositions.
-The EPO issued a notice of intention to grant the patent.
-The deadline for responding to the notice of intention to grant the patent is May 11, 2018.
+Another key patent application in the EU is EP2792349, formerly EP14172396.5, or the EP'349 application.
+The EP'349 application covers, among other things, controlled-release compositions containing DMF where the daily dosage is 480mg for use in treatment of a number of diseases.
+The EPO has issued notices of intention to grant this patent on September 13, 2017, May 30, 2018 and February 27, 2019.